 The attorney may qualify for certification under both categories provided the applicant meets the standards for each category.

-The purpose of the standards is to identify those lawyers who practice criminal law and have the special knowledge, skills, and proficiency, as well as the character, ethics, and reputation for professionalism, to be properly identified to the public as board certified in criminal trial or appellate law.
+The purpose of the standards is to identify those lawyers who practice criminal law in Florida and have the special knowledge, skills, and proficiency, as well as the character, ethics, and reputation for professionalism, to be properly identified to the public as board certified in criminal trial or appellate law.
 One of the best ways to understand the requirements for becoming certified in criminal law is to read the rules in their entirety.

 Lawyer Legion is the only commercial lawyer directory to properly acknowledge all ABA-accredited specialization programs and provide a dynamic directory of virtually every lawyer who has earned each certification, including board certification in criminal trial law offered by The Florida Bar Board of Legal Specialization and Education.